Do you have a bucket list?

 It may be tempting to buy deals that aren’t on your bucket list just because they seem cheap.
 That’s okay if you know you will truly enjoy that vacation, but you will be postponing your bucket list dreams.

 Sign up for a credit card that earns travel miles.
 You can either acquire a card that is offered by the airline you fly most frequently, or get the Chase Sapphire Preferred card which is often mentioned as a favorite of frequent travelers.
-Most of these cards offer a large signing bonus (40,000 or 50,000 miles – enough for a trip!).
+Most of these cards offer a large signing bonus (often enough miles for a trip!).
 You then use this card for all of your everyday spending to accumulate miles, in addition to the miles you earn on trips.

 Use vacation rental sites such as AirBnB to stay in a destination longer and cheaper.
 Staying in hotels is the most expensive way to travel.
 Renting a furnished home or apartment is much cheaper, and it’s ideal for staying in a place for several weeks in order to truly live like the locals.
 You can buy food in local stores and prepare it at home, rather than eating in restaurants all the time.
 (Of course, you will want to eat in some restaurants.)
 I have a few friends who regularly visit Spain, Mexico City, Colombia, and other places this way.
 It is surprisingly affordable.